ansible/ansible/docsite/latest/rst/playbooks_delegation.rst

 Delegation, Rolling Updates, and Local Actions
 ==============================================

 Being designed for multi-tier deployments since the beginning, Ansible is great at doing things on one host on behalf of another, or doing local steps with reference to some remote hosts.

 This in particular this is very applicable when setting up continuous deployment infrastructure or zero downtime rolling updates, where you might be talking with load balancers or monitoring systems.

 Additional features allow for tuning the orders in which things complete, and assigning a batch window size for how many machines to process at once during a rolling update.

-This section covers all fo these features.
-For examples of these items in use, please see the 'ansible-examples' repository in the 'ansible' github organization.
+This section covers all of these features.
+For examples of these items in use, `please see the ansible-examples repository <http://github.com/ansible/ansible-examples/>`_.
+There are quite a few examples of zero-downtime update procedures for different kinds of applications.

+You should also consult the :doc:`modules` section, various modules like 'ec2_elb', 'nagios', and 'bigip_pool', and 'netscaler' dovetail neatly with the concepts mentioned here.

+You'll also want to read up on :doc:`playbooks_roles`, as the 'pre_task' and 'post_task' concepts are the places where you would typically call these modules.

 .. _rolling_update_batch_size: